San Francisco station: Muni service

-4th and King hosts a number of Muni bus lines, the E Embarcadero historic streetcar line, the Muni Metro N Judah light rail line runs to Market St downtown, and the Metro’s T Third Street service runs to Chinatown via Muni's Central Subway.
+The station hosts a number of Muni bus lines and two Muni Metro light rail lines.

+The N Judah light rail line runs through downtown via the Market Street subway, and the T Third Street line runs to Chinatown via Muni's Central Subway.

-The N Judah station platform is located on the median of King Street immediately southwest of the 4th and King intersection, while the T Third Street station platform is located on the median of 4th Street immediately southeast of the intersection.
-The nearest BART access is the Powell Street station, a 1 mi walk up 4th Street then left on Market Street, or a nine minute T ride and a five minute walk from Union Square/Market Street station.
+The N Judah platform is located on the median of King Street immediately southwest of the 4th and King intersection, while the T Third Street platform is located on the median of 4th Street immediately southeast of the intersection.